adaptech-cz/Tesseract4Android/tesseract4android/src/main/cpp/tesseract/src/README.md

 more changes made in 1996 to port to Windows, and some C++izing in 1998.
 In 2005 Tesseract was open sourced by HP.
 Since 2006 it is developed by Google.

-The latest stable version is **[4.0.0](https://github.com/tesseract-ocr/tesseract/releases/tag/4.0.0)**, released on October 29, 2018.
-Latest source code for 4.0 is available from [master branch on GitHub](https://github.com/tesseract-ocr/tesseract/tree/master).
-Open issues can be found in [issue tracker](https://github.com/tesseract-ocr/tesseract/issues), and [Planning wiki](https://github.com/tesseract-ocr/tesseract/wiki/Planning#400).
+The latest (LSTM based) stable version is **[4.1.0](https://github.com/tesseract-ocr/tesseract/releases/tag/4.1.0)**, released on July 7, 2019.
+Latest source code is available from [master branch on GitHub](https://github.com/tesseract-ocr/tesseract/tree/master).
+Open issues can be found in [issue tracker](https://github.com/tesseract-ocr/tesseract/issues), and [Planning wiki](https://github.com/tesseract-ocr/tesseract/wiki/Planning).

 The latest 3.5 version is **[3.05.02](https://github.com/tesseract-ocr/tesseract/releases/tag/3.05.02)**, released on June 19, 2018.
 Latest source code for 3.05 is available from [3.05 branch on GitHub](https://github.com/tesseract-ocr/tesseract/tree/3.05).
 There is no development for this version, but it can be used for special cases (e.g. see [Regression of features from 3.0x](https://github.com/tesseract-ocr/tesseract/wiki/Planning#regression-of-features-from-30x)).

-Source code for the new **[LSTM based 4.0 version](https://github.com/tesseract-ocr/tesseract)** is available from the master branch on GitHub.
-Please note this branch is under active development.

 See **[Release Notes](https://github.com/tesseract-ocr/tesseract/wiki/ReleaseNotes)** and **[Change Log](https://github.com/tesseract-ocr/tesseract/blob/master/ChangeLog)** for more details of the releases.